Prescription Refill Policy

-- Refill requests are processed from 9:00am to 5:00pm Monday through Thursday and 9:00am to Noon on Friday.
-Please allow 24 hours for your request to be processed.
+- Refill requests are processed from 9:00am to 5:00pm Monday through Thursday and 9:00am to Noon on Friday. (see our narcotic refill update in our news and messages section) Please allow 24 hours for your request to be processed.
 Please ensure that refill requests are made during these times as medication refills will not be made on the weekends.

 - Refills for hormones (birth control pills, estrogen) require a yearly exam (and mammogram for women over 40.)
 If you need a refill, please schedule an appointment.
 We will give one month of medication to try to meet your needs until you are able to be seen.